 Apollon Musagète (1928)

 Apollon Musagète, premiered by Serge Diaghilev’s Ballets Russes in 1928 and since the 1950s usually called Apollo, is the oldest work by George Balanchine still in active repertoire.
 For its age alone the ballet would be significant, but it also marked a new phase in the development of Balanchine’s artistic philosophy.
-In 1945 he wrote, ‘Apollo I look back on as a turning point.
+In 1945 he wrote, “Apollo I look back on as a turning point.
 In its discipline and restraint . . . the score was a revelation.
 It seemed to tell me that I could dare not to use everything, that I too could eliminate.
-I began to see how I could clarify . . . by reducing what seemed to be multiple possibilities to the one which is inevitable’.
+I began to see how I could clarify . . . by reducing what seemed to be multiple possibilities to the one which is inevitable.”
 Such was Balanchine’s influence that what was a turning point for him was also a turning point for ballet in the twentieth century.
 The score which so influenced Balanchine was composed by Igor Stravinsky for a small string orchestra.
-Diaghilev described it as ‘an amazing work, extraordinarily calm, and with greater clarity than anything he has so far done, [with] filigree counterpoint [a]round transparent, clear-cut themes, all in the major key; [it is] somehow music not of this world, but from somewhere above’.
+Diaghilev described it as “an amazing work, extraordinarily calm, and with greater clarity than anything he has so far done, [with] filigree counterpoint [a]round transparent, clear-cut themes, all in the major key; [it is] somehow music not of this world, but from somewhere above.”
 The collaboration of Balanchine and Stravinsky on the creation of Apollo marked the beginning of an artistic partnership that would extend over the next fifty years.
 Stravinsky also wrote the book and conducted the opening-night performance.

 The ballet has a hint of a story.
 Apollo is born, grows to manhood, and commands three muses to dance for him—Calliope, muse of poetry, Polyhymnia, muse of mime, and Terpsichore, muse of the dance, whom he favours above the others.
 He chooses her to join him in a pas de deux.
-After an energetic coda, in the final tableau the four principals are seen ascending to Parnassus.
+After an energetic coda, in the final tableau, the four principals are seen ascending to Parnassus.

 Balanchine based the choreography on the classical ballet technique he had learned as a student at the Imperial Theatre School in St. Petersburg, Russia.
 This he significantly redefined, inverting and distorting the academic vocabulary with manneristic movements of deliberate awkwardness.
 Turned-out positions of the feet became turned in, rounded arms became angular, erect torsos twisted and collapsed, hips protruded, hands clenched into fists, little running steps which had been performed on the toes were now shuffled on the heels, and the body’s centre of balance was displaced.
-Terpsichore balanced on Apollo’s back, ‘swimming’ without touching the floor.
+Terpsichore balanced on Apollo’s back, “swimming” without touching the floor.
 This approach has come to be called neoclassicism, or classicism seen through a prism of modernism.

 As unusual as his vocabulary was Balanchine’s concept of the title character.
 His Apollo was not the majestic Sun God.
-He saw him, rather, as ‘the small Apollo, a wild half-human youth who acquires nobility through art’.
-He said to one of the early interpreters, ‘You are a woodcutter, a swimmer, a football player’.
+He saw him, rather, as “the small Apollo, a wild half-human youth who acquires nobility through art.”
+He said to one of the early interpreters, “you are a woodcutter, a swimmer, a football player.”

 In the original cast were Serge Lifar, a Diaghilev favourite, as Apollo, Alice Nikitina alternating with Alexandra Danilova as Terpsichore, Lubov Tchernicheva as Calliope, and Felia Doubrovska as Polyhymnia.
-The costumes and scenery were credited to the primitive-naifnaïf painter André Bauchant, but within a year the women’s costumes were replaced with designs by Coco Chanel.
+The costumes and scenery were credited to the primitive-naïf painter André Bauchant, but within a year, the women’s costumes were replaced with designs by Coco Chanel.
 Currently the ballet is most often danced in simple tunics and tights.